jtk19/crypt/crypt/README.md

 changed to recognise the new feeds' formats.

 Note: This OHLCV formatter provides daily bars.
-Both of the above feeds being 1 minute bars, the program aggregare all intra-day records for a single day to provide real data for each day.
+Both of the above feeds being 1 minute bars, the program aggregates all intra-day records for a single day to provide real and correct data for each day.
 Thus the Open is the Open for the first intra-day record.
 The Close is the Close of the last intra-day record.
 The High is the highest High of all the intra-day records.